h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ## Objective

-As Machine Learning continues to grow, more industries, from healthcare to banking, adopt machine learning models to generate predictions.
+As Machine Learning (ML) continues to grow, more industries, from healthcare to banking, adopt machine learning models to generate predictions.
 These predictions are being used to justify the cost of healthcare and for loan approvals or denials.
-For regulated industries that are adopting machine learning, **interpretability** is a requirement.
+For regulated industries that are adopting machine learning, the **interpretability** of models is a requirement.
 In Machine Learning, **interpretability** can be defined as “the ability to explain or present in understandable terms to a human [being].”[1]

 Few of the motivations for interpretability are: